 While cultural identity is central to the lives of Aboriginal Victorians, all Victorians should celebrate and take pride in Aboriginal culture and language.

 The below table outlines standalone Aboriginal language and culture revitalisation initiatives supported by the Victorian Government.
 Significant government investment in language and culture revitalisation is also embedded in many of the foundational programs and services delivered by ACCOs, such as kinship family finding, return to Country and cultural camps.

-The Victorian Government provides funding to LTAT to deliver municipal and essential services to its residents.
-This funding supports the management of LTAT’s land, water and built environment, as well as the preservation of cultural heritage.
+The Victorian Government funds the Trust to deliver municipal and essential services to its residents.
+This funding supports the management of Trust’s land, water and built environment, as well as the preservation of cultural heritage.

 Goal 20: Racism is eliminated

 Concerningly, there has been an increase in experiences of racial prejudice and an increase in the perceived prevalence of racist attitudes for Aboriginal Australians.

 All measures under this goal are featured.
 However, the data from the Australian Reconciliation Barometer is Australia wide, rather than specific to Victoria.